Brisbane City Council

 Brisbane City Council (BCC, also known as Council) is the local government of the City of Brisbane, the capital city of the Australian state of Queensland.
-The largest local government in Australia by population, BCC's jurisdiction includes 26 wards and 27 elected councillors covering 1338 km2.
+The largest local government in Australia by population, BCC is composed of 27 elected councillors and has a jurisdiction covering 26 wards and 1338 km2.
 (Note: This is not to say that Brisbane itself is the largest city in Australia (which is Sydney).
 Most other cities have a "City of xyz Council" that only covers that city's CBD unlike Brisbane, which covers all surrounding suburbs.
 Hence, BCC had an abnormally large population count simply because the population lies within one city council area.)
-Brisbane City Council consists of the 26 councillors (elected or appointed to represent wards) and the Lord Mayor of Brisbane (currently Adrian Schrinner) (elected by the city as a whole).
+Brisbane City Council consists of 26 councillors (elected or appointed to represent wards) and the Lord Mayor (currently Adrian Schrinner) who is elected by the city as a whole and is entitled to style themselves as a councillor ex officio.
 By resolution, the council may make local laws (previously known as ordinances).
-The Lord Mayor is responsible for the key executive functions, such as implementing policies, preparing the budget and directing senior employees.
-They are supported by the Civic Council (formally the Establishment and Coordination (E&C) Committee), whose members are drawn from the council and each chair one of the standing committees.
+The Lord Mayor is responsible for key executive functions of the council, such as implementing policies, preparing the budget and directing senior employees.
+They are supported by the Civic Cabinet (formally the Establishment and Coordination (E&C) Committee), whose members are drawn from the council and chair each of the standing committees.
 The council's current CEO is Colin Jensen, supported by EO Ainsley Gold.